Give your small business a boost and attract new customers with these 4 easy marketing tactics.

 You can take your time to craft some savvy and attractive campaigns ready to go – at typically quiet times, or to boost trade in the busy times!

 It will boost sales, and save you time in the long-run.

 Give yourself a day (or more) to think about your business and the year ahead.

 When are the quiet times?

 What’s coming up in the New Year?

 How can you reach them and on what platforms?

 What can you do differently this year?

-- Add key dates, promotion and content ideas.
+- Add key dates, events coming up, promotion and content ideas.